 Turku (in Swedish, Åbo) is a city situated on the southwest coast of Finland at the mouth of the Aura River.
 The Finnish name Turku originates from an Old East Slavic word, tǔrgǔ, meaning "market place".
 The Swedish name Åbo seems easy to explain, as it contains the words "å" (river) and "bo" (nest, dwelling) which could mean something like "the house by the river".
 The eastern side, where the Cathedral of Turku is located, is popularly referred to as "täl pual jokke" (this side of the river), while the western side is referred to as "tois pual jokke" (the other side of the river).
 The city center is located close to the river mouth, on both sides of the river, though development has recently been expanding westward.
 One of the best-known landmarks of Turku is the Föri, a small ferry that transports pedestrians and bicycles across the river for free of charge.

-As of May 31, 2013 Turku’s population was 180 534, which makes it the sixth largest city in Finland by population.
-The city is officially bilingual as 5.3 percent of its population identify as speaking Swedish as a mother-tongue.
+As of 31st of December 2016, Turku’s population was 188,584, which makes it the sixth largest city in Finland by population.
+The city is officially bilingual as 5.2 percent of its population identify as speaking Swedish as a mother-tongue.

 In 1827 there was a great fire in Turku, after which Finland’s first volunteer fire brigade was formed.
 It was the most widely spread city fire throughout history in the Nordic countries.
 The fire destroyed the historical downtown area of Turku, including Turku Cathedral and the main building of the Imperial Academy of Turku, which were badly damaged.
 780 out of the city’s 1126 houses burnt down.